USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `LTNGNO [default: "InLine"]`<a id=LTNGNO></a>
-    Setting to define whether the lightning emissions calculation will be in-line or off-line.
+    Setting to define whether the lightning emissions calculation will be inline or off-line.
 This variable can be set to a gridded netCDF file of lightning NO emissions to use emissions calculated with a preprocessor outside of CCTM.
-Setting this variable to “inline” activates the in-line emissions calculation in CCTM and requires the LTNGPARMS_FILE variable (see below) to provide parameters for generating in-line lightning NO emissions.
+Setting this variable to “inline” activates the inline emissions calculation in CCTM and requires the LTNGPARMS_FILE variable (see below) to provide parameters for generating inline lightning NO emissions.

 -   `USE_NLDN [default: False]`<a id=USE_NLDN></a>
     Use hourly NLDN strikes file to compute inline lightning NO emissions.
 Activating this setting requires the NLDN_STRIKES input file.
 Comment out or set to Y to turn on; set to N to turn off.
 If USE_NLDN is set to N and LTNGNO set to "InLine", lightning NO emissions will be generated using parameters provided in the LTNGPARMS_FILE.